Silverleaf - HR Fundamentals - Employment Tribunals

 Employment tribunals hear cases and make decisions on employment issues such as unfair dismissal, redundancy payments, discrimination and a range of claims relating to wages and other payments.

-Normally an employee requires one year's continuous employment to bring a claim.
+Normally an employee requires two years continuous employment to bring a claim.
 Where an employee is dismissed on any of the following grounds the qualifying service period does not apply:

 • Sex, race, sexual orientation, religion or belief, age and disability